Heat beat 76ers 99-90 in Game 6 to advance to East finals

 “I think he’s one of the ultimate competitors in this profession,” coach Erik Spoelstra said.
 “He was brilliant all series long.
 The challenges only get tougher here.
 He saw there was an opportunity to end this tonight and he wasn’t going to let this get to seven.”

-Embiid, the NBA scoring champion, had no significant help and scored 20 points on 7-of-24 shooting.
+Embiid, the NBA scoring champion, had no significant help and scored 20 points with 12 rebounds on 7-of-24 shooting.

+“I know I tried.
+I think for the most part, we tried,” Embiid said.
+“It just wasn’t good enough.”

+Embiid remained to this day befuddled and hurt that the Sixers passed on Butler after forming a trio with Simmons that — egos aside — could have contended for championships for years.

 Coming off a 35-point victory in Game 5, the Heat wore down a battered Sixers team.
 Embiid looked gassed as he gamely tried to carry the Sixers.
 He had little lift and had a pull-up jumper blocked by Bam Adebayo in the third.

-The Sixers parted with Butler in large part because they chose Ben Simmons over him.
+The Sixers parted with Butler in large part because they chose Ben Simmons as the cornerstone ball handler.
 Simmons was unhappy and forced a trade this season to Brooklyn for James Harden.
 Harden, a three-time scoring champion, was supposed to shoulder the load with Embiid for a potent postseason push.
 Harden instead all but disappeared in the playoffs.
 He had a fantastic Game 4 at home against Miami but otherwise was a turnover machine.
 When he lost another ball that led to a Heat bucket and an 80-63 lead in the fourth, the Sixers were booed off the court.

-“We tried to go for it right away,” Harden said.
-“We just came up a little short.”

 Harden scored all of his 11 points in the first half.
 He had four turnovers and four baskets.
 Harden, who has a $47.4 million player option for 2022-23, missed both shots in the second half and scored his last basket at the 3:31 mark of the second quarter.